FinCEN Report 114 FBAR

 Report on Foreign Bank and Financial Accounts

-Taxpayers generally may need to file Schedule B with information in Part 3 which focuses on foreign accounts.
+Taxpayers generally may need to prepare and file Schedule B with information in Part 3 which focuses on foreign accounts.
 Read more about FinCEN Report 114.

-In general, you do not have to file a FBAR if the assets are with a U.S. military bank operated by an American financial institution or if combined funds in the account(s) are $10,000 or less during the entire tax year.
-The following U.S. persons and foreign financial accounts that are exempt from the FBAR are:
+You do not have to file an FBAR if the assets are with a U.S. military bank operated by an American financial institution or if combined funds in the account(s) are $10,000 or less during the entire 2023 tax year.
+The following U.S. persons and foreign financial accounts are exempt from the FBAR:

 - IRA owners and beneficiaries